farrelleoin93/milestone-3-seed-shelf/README.md

 16. [Unsplash](https://unsplash.com/)
     - Unsplash was used to get images to use for the website.
 17. [Pexels](https://www.pexels.com/)
+    - Pexels was used to get images to use for the website.
 18. [Emailjs](https://www.emailjs.com/)
     - Emailjs was used to send the information added into the form to the owner of the website.
 19. [JSHint](https://jshint.com/)